 Due dates for the various deliverables discussed in this OP shall be identified in the Implementation Plan.
 Note these due dates may be updated by the ACOR via the Implementation Plan.
-See Section C of the Base Contract on how to submit the revised Implementation Plan.
+See Section C of the base contract for instructions on how to submit the revised Implementation Plan.

-DELIVERABLE SUBMISSION DUE DATES Deliverable Due Project Monitoring Site Visit Within 48 hours of monitoring site visit with the project sponsor (at direction of Summary ACOR) Trip Reports DRAFT and FINAL reports are due as scheduled in the Implementation Plan.
-Project Monitoring Reports DRAFT and FINAL reports are due as scheduled in the Implementation Plan.
-Quarterly Review Meeting Notes DRAFT and FINAL notes are due as scheduled in the Implementation Plan.
-Final Monitoring Report DRAFT and FINAL report is due as scheduled in the Implementation Plan.
+DELIVERABLE SUBMISSION DUE DATES Deliverable Due Project Monitoring Site Visit Summary Within 48 hours of monitoring site visit with the project sponsor (at direction of ACOR) Trip Reports Draft and final reports are due as scheduled in the Implementation Plan.
+Project Monitoring Reports Draft and final reports are due as scheduled in the Implementation Plan.